ebreijo/UPRM-CMS/README.md

 ## Quick Install

-  The quickest way to get started with UPRM CMS is to utilize it like this:
+  The quickest way to get started with UPRM-CMS is to utilize it like this:

   Clone & Run:

     git clone https://github.com/ebreijo/UPRM-CMS.git
-    cd uprm_cms
+    cd UPRM-CMS
     npm install && bower install
     grunt serve